20 Helpful English Shopping Vocabulary Words and How to Use Them

 1. Black Friday

-It’s not an official holiday, but since many Americans have the Friday after Thanksgiving off, you’ll see lots of people in malls and stores buying cheap gifts for their friends and family.
+It’s not an official holiday, but since many Americans have the Friday after Thanksgiving off, many people in malls and stores buy cheap gifts for their friends and family.

 2. Outlet mall